SSWConsulting/SSW.Rules.Content/rules/do-you-use-tryupdatemodel-instead-of-updatemodel/rule.md

     UpdateModel(myEntity);
 }
 ```
+:::bad

-Figure: Bad Example – UpdateModel may throw an exception and the ModelState dictionary won’t be updated
+Figure: Bad example – UpdateModel may throw an exception and the ModelState dictionary won’t be updated
 :::

-::: good
 ```cs
 public ActionResult Create()
 {